jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 **Powerdraw.** Especially powerful bows made from reinforced, rare, or composite materials derive their damage from raw strength.
 When applied to a shortbow or longbow this property allows you to use your Strength modifier for attack and damage bonuses in place of Dexterity.
 The weapon cannot be used if the minimum Strength requirement in parentheses is not met.

-**Reapeating.** When applied to a crossbow of any type this property replaces the loading property of that weapon when used with an appropriate magazine that still has ammunition in it.
-The size of the magazine supported is listed in parentheses.
-Reloading a magazine takes an action.
+**Reapeating.** When applied to a crossbow of any type this property replaces the loading property of that weapon when used with a magazine that still has ammunition in it.
+The typical magazine holds up to 6 bolts.
+Reloading a repeating crossbow takes an action.

 **Set.** A weapon with this property is highly effective when properly used against charging opponents.
 When you use a readied action to Attack an opponent with this weapon that has moved at least 10' toward you, that attack has Advantage and if it hits treat the hit as a critical hit.
 Spear-like piercing weapons tend to have the **set** property.